 • Try to have at least one publication in each field in which you propose to work.
 If the work requires an area you haven't published in, get a letter of support from a well-known investigator in that field offering assistance.

 • Start early on budget preparation for collaborative proposals.
 Most interdisciplinary endeavors are collaborative -- and collaborative grant activities have financial implications, with potential revenue losses to departments due to diversion of overhead costs to other units.
-It may sound like a minor issue, but the most aggravating problem identified in the
+It may sound like a minor issue, but the most aggravating problem identified in the 2004 report of the National Academies Committee on Facilitating Interdisciplinary Research (CFIR) was the logistics of interdisciplinary research: budget control, institutional cost recovery, space, unit reporting, and award agreements.
+More than 40% of scholars and provosts picked one of these as the top impediment to interdisciplinary projects.
+A recent study found that faculty and administrators at universities with overhead-sharing policies reported satisfaction with their policies, and most felt that they indeed helped to foster interdisciplinary science.

 It’s never too early to start thinking about tenure and promotion.
 You need to plan for a portfolio that withstands the scrutiny of discipline-oriented review committees while also allowing you to pursue interdisciplinary interests.
 You can take steps to prepare yourself for rigorous evaluation by disciplinary and interdisciplinary reviewers.